-You or your provider is required to send us a claim in writing.
+You or your provider are required to send us a claim in writing.
 You can request a claim form from us.
-We will review that claim for payment to the provider or to you as appropriate.
+And we will review that claim for payment to the provider or to you as appropriate.

 There are different types of claims.
-The amount of time that we have to tell you about our decision on a claim AL HCOC-TC 06 57 CA depends on the type of claim.
+The amount of time that we have to tell you about our decision on a claim AL HCOC 05 59 CA depends on the type of claim.
 The section below will tell you about the different types of claims.